Yuvaraj123-code/Yuvarajfullstackportfolio/README.md

-# Md Ranju Portfolio Next.js
+# Yuvaraj Portfolio Next.js

 ## Overview

-This is a provisional README file for the `mdranju-portfolio-nextjs` project.
+This is a provisional README file for the `Yuvaraj-portfolio-nextjs` project.
 The project is currently under development, and functionalities are not yet complete.

 ## Project Structure